 Differences between Traditional Budgeting and Zero Base Budgeting

-- The emphasis of the traditional budgeting is on the previous expenditure level.
+The emphasis of traditional budgeting is on the previous expenditure level.
 On the contrary, zero-based budgeting focuses on forming a new economic proposal, whenever the budget is set.

-- Traditional Budgeting works on cost accounting principle, thereby, it is more accounting oriented.
-Whereas the zero-based budgeting is decision oriented.
+Traditional Budgeting works on cost accounting principles, thereby, it is more accounting oriented.
+Whereas zero-based budgeting is decision-oriented.

-- In traditional budgeting, the top management take decisions regarding any amount that will be spent on a particular product.
-In contrast, in zero-based budgeting, the decision regarding the spending a specific sum on a particular product is on the managers.
+In traditional budgeting, the top management takes decisions regarding any amount that will be spent on a particular product.
+In contrast, in zero-based budgeting, the decision regarding spending a specific sum on a particular product is on the managers.

-- The next step in ZBB is to rank the decision packages.
-This ranking is done on the basis of cost-benefit analysis.
+The next step in ZBB is to rank the decision packages.
+This ranking is done on the basis of a cost-benefit analysis.

 Zero Based Budgeting Advantages

-- Budget inflation: As mentioned above every expense is to be justified.
-Zero-based budget compensates the weakness of incremental budgeting of budget inflation.
+Budget inflation: As mentioned above every expense is to be justified.
+Zero-based budget compensates for the weakness of incremental budgeting of budget inflation.

-- Reduction in redundant activities: This approach leads to identify optimum opportunities and more cost-efficient ways of doing things by eliminating all the redundant or unproductive activities
+Reduction in redundant activities: This approach leads to identifying optimum opportunities and more cost-efficient ways of doing things by eliminating all the redundant or unproductive activities

 Although this concept is a lucrative method of budgeting, it is also important to know the disadvantages as listed below: